CastleMiner: Reception

+Other games

 CastleMiner Z

 CastleMiner Z is a 2011 video game that was released on Xbox Live Indie Games on November 9, 2011, and is the sequel to CastleMiner.

-Gameplay

 In CastleMiner Z, players have to mine for their own resources instead of starting with them.
 Players can also craft weapons such as a shotgun or assault rifle.
 Another change from the original game is the addition of enemies including zombies, dragons, and demons.
 Online modes accommodate 2- to 8-player co-operative gameplay.

-In-Game Achievements

 CastleMiner Z introduces "Awards", which are awarded for doing different things such as playing online for a certain number of hours, traveling a certain distance, crafting various items, and killing several zombies.
+The game was the most successful game on XBLIG and was the first title on the service to reach one million paid downloads.
+A remake of CastleMiner Z was announced to be in progress on Steam by DigitalDNA in December 2024.

 CastleMiner Warfare

 CastleMiner Warfare is a 2013 video game that was released for digital download on Windows PCs.
 It is the second sequel to CastleMiner, with gameplay that is inspired by the Call of Duty franchise.